If you’re trying to conceive, experiencing a blighted ovum can feel lonely, exhausting, and devastating. But you’re not alone.

 A blighted ovum is usually caused by some sort of chromosomal irregularity that results in the embryo not wanting to grow.
-Whether you were very stressed, had wild sex after conceiving, drank too much green tea, or did too much extreme scrapbooking has no bearing on the occurrence of a blighted ovum.

 So one more time: you did nothing wrong.